FizzleDorf/AniStudio/README.md

 ## Purpose
 I created this application to leverage C/C++ for a highly modular and parallelized system capable of loading, inferencing, and training machine learning models, all within a unified UI.
-Existing UI solutions often rely on external tools for refining or editing, or suffer from runtime performance issues due to techstack limitations resulting in inconsistent rendering, slow loading, and cache misses.
-AniStudio is designed to maintain consistent performance under heavy loads, allowing users to multitask traditional media creation with AI-assistance, all in one seamless application with the freedom of C/C++.
+Existing UI solutions often rely on external tools for refining or editing, or suffer from runtime performance issues due to techstack limitations resulting in inconsistent rendering, slow loading, and unoptimized implementations.
+AniStudio is designed to maintain consistent performance under heavy loads allowing users to multitask traditional media creation and AI generated media with the freedom and power of C/C++.